spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials.rst

 Tutorial pages
 **************

 We provide the following hands-on tutorials for SCT's command-line tools.
-We recommend that you complete each tutorial in sequence using the "Next" and "Previous" buttons on each page.

 .. toctree::
    :numbered: